Otrzymaliśmy zapytanie, a ktoś wkrótce skontaktuje się z Tobą.

 Difficulty levels: Walking - moderate

-Age groups:16 and above.
-Participants under 18 must file a permission signed by their parents or a legal guardian.
+Age groups: 16 and above.
+Participants under 18 must have signed permission from parents or legal guardian.

 → Good mood

-→ Hiking boots, sandals, and the likes will not be allowed.
-Hiking boots only!
+→ Hiking boots - other footwear will not be allowed.

 → Comfortable backpack up to 60L volume